snitch-ninja/RIOT_API_DATA_PARSER/README.md

 See the comments in <code>&lt;main.c&gt;</code> for a more detailed explaination; collapsing the <code>if(1){}</code>'s and top level <code>for(...){}</code> loops inside <code>int main(...){}</code> provides a more readable experience.

 I have changed my API key, so the one inside <code>&lt;main.c&gt;</code> does not work.

+This application isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.